 School compensation packages

-For some teachers the possibility of getting ahead financially – anything from saving up for a deposit on a house to clearing student loans is a definite hook when thinking of teaching in an international school.
+The possibility of getting ahead financially – anything from saving up for a deposit on a house to clearing student loans is a definite hook when thinking of teaching in an international school.

 How do schools attract teachers?

-Schools that are not able to offer financial compensation commensurate with their situation are not able to attract the type of teacher the school and families are looking for.
+Schools that are not able to offer financial compensation commensurate with their situation are not able to attract the type of teacher the school and school families are looking for.

 What is a salary scale?